aashishraieng/AiExam/Readme.md

 npm install
 Create Environment File:
-Create a new file named .env in the src1 directory.
+Create a new file named .env in the src directory.
 This file will store your secret keys and database connection string.
 Add the following content to it:

 Code snippet